-In 2020, the Company has no capitalized expenditures related to obtaining complete documentation for base stations (2019: MKD 1,205 thousand) and MKD 156 thousand (2019: MKD 34,355 thousand) expenditures related to obtaining complete documentation for fixed line infrastructure in accordance to applicable laws in Republic of North Macedonia (see note 2.6).
+In 2021 and 2020, the Company has no capitalized expenditures related to obtaining complete documentation for base stations.
+In 2021, the Company has no capitalized expenditures related to obtaining complete documentation for fixed line infrastructure in accordance to applicable laws in Republic of North Macedonia (see note 2.6) (2020: MKD 156 thousand).

-The reviews of the useful lives and residual values of property, plant and equipment during 2020 affected the lives of a several types of assets, mainly IT equipment, transmitions systems, telephone lines, exchanges and other technical equipment.
+Regular reviews of the useful lives and residual values of property, plant and equipment during 2021 affected the lives of a several types of assets, mainly transmition systems, telephone lines, exchanges and other technical equipment.
 The change of the useful life on the affected assets was made due to technological changes and business plans of the Company (see note 4.1).
+The Company has started the Radio access network (RAN) modernization project in 2021, which scope includes modernization (swap) of existing 2G, 3G, 4G network, technology upgrades to 5G and rollout of new 4G/5G base stations.
+The scope modernization relates to swap of RAN and MW (microwave) hardware equipment (base stations hardware, licenses and antennas, RAN controllers, RAN OSS elements).
+Due to the earlier replacement of the existing equipment, initially defined useful life has been shortened and result in accelerated depreciation in 2021 and 2022 compared to initially scheduled depreciation.
+The split of additional accelerated depreciation per years is calculated based on the dynamic of the replacement and in line with best available information.
 The reviews resulted in the following change in the original trend of depreciation in the current and future years.

-In thousands of denars 2020 2021 2022 2023 After 2023 (Decrease)/increase in depreciation (33,087) (30,553) (1,704) 29,786 35,558 (33,087) (30,553) (1,704) 29,786 35,558
+In thousands of denars 2021 2022 2023 2024 After 2024 Increase/(decrease) in depreciation 391,010 23,178 (119,856) (71,001) (267,160) 391,010 23,178 (119,856) (71,001) (267,160)